 As I said, Return to Castle Wolfenstein was a watershed game, not necessarily for its rather pedestrian single-player campaign, but more for its amazingly well-tuned and just plain fun online component.
 Pitting Nazis against Allied forces, the simple-yet-deep strategy and wonderful level design destined the title for greatness.
 Here’s to raising a stein to the success of this new entry in the Wolfenstein saga.

-Our ad today serves up an ad for a service that gave many people their first taste of electronic mass communication: CompuServe.
+Our ad today loads up a service that gave many people their first taste of electronic mass communication: CompuServe.
 Back in the “good” old days, you had a couple of options if you wanted to go online: a local dial-up BBS, or a nationwide equivalent like CompuServe, one of the larger players in the forming market.
 Here is the ad, from a 1985 issue of Compute’s Gazette: